Mahadevapura, Bengaluru: Information technology hub

 Mahadevapura has become a major information technology hub in recent years.
-It houses several IT companies such as Accenture, Dell EMC, Ericsson, Hewlett-Packard Enterprise, Mphasis, Samsung, Sapient Corporation, eClinicalWorks and Wells Fargo.
-It also has a few of the major Big 4 Deloitte, EY offices.
+It houses several IT companies such as Accenture, Dell EMC, Ericsson, Hewlett Packard Enterprise, Mphasis, Samsung, Sapient Corporation, eClinicalWorks and Wells Fargo.
+It also has a few of the major Big 4 Deloitte, EY offices, Hewlett Packard IWF Campus.
 It is also in close proximity to ITPL and other IT hubs such as Whitefield, Marathahalli and Bellandur.